 This soil remediation option utilizes Soil Vapor Extraction (SVE) technology.
 SVE technology has been shown to be effective in remediating impacted soil at depths which cannot be excavated due to technical infeasibility or impracticality.
 This option requires pilot testing on each proposed site, in the vicinity of the highest concentration of Contaminates of Concern (COC), to verify the efficiency and practicality of the technology.
 SVE technology is most effective on sites where PSH thicknesses are limited or absent.
 If possible, existing ground water monitoring wells are utilized as extraction wells, however, due to the increased annular capacity required by extraction wells, a site-specific number of four (4)-inch diameter extraction wells are required prior to pilot testing.
-SVE extraction wells in the substrate.
+SVE extraction wells are installed to determine the calculated and measured radius of influence of wells in the substrate.
 Depending upon results achieved, the expected duration of the pilot testing program maybe approximately 3 to 6 months.
 Analyses of the pilot testing results are used to design and install a remediation system utilizing the SVE technologies.
 Details of system operation and maintenance requirements will also be determined from analysis of the pilot testing.